learn-co-students/jquery-selectors-readme-bootcamp-prep-000/README.md

 ### ID Selectors

-The first first gif on the page is a baby doing ninja moves.
+The first gif on the page is a baby doing ninja moves.
 An ID selector works in much the same way as a class selector, you just replace the `.` with a `#`:

 ```js
 $('#baby-ninja')